CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 ---

 *Use this template to document your AI tool procurement experience and share with your peers, acquisition community, or as a formal case study contribution to internal or external knowledge hubs.*

+## Conclusion

+>You’ve completed Sprint 1 of Module 5!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.